 Teachers should consider the different ways that students perceive the relationships between terms in a pattern, and adapt their questions accordingly to help each student accurately express the rule in words and determine the corresponding equation.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 53-57.

 Technology

-Source : Guide d’enseignement efficace des mathématiques de la 7e à la 10e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 7e à la 10e année, Fascicule 2, Algèbre, p.
 15-16.

 Knowledge: Table of Values

-The table of values is a semi-concrete representation of the relationship between two changing quantities (variables), one of which depends on the other.
-By the end of the primary division, students have learned to create tables of values to represent relationships in problem-solving situations.
+The table of values is a numerical representation of the relationship between two variables, in which one variable is independent and the other variable is dependent.
+By the end of the primary grades, students have learned to create tables of values to represent relationships in problem situations.

 The table of values is often created to represent the functional relationship between two numeric values associated with a non-numeric growing pattern: the term number and the corresponding value of the terms.